nuxt/docs/en/guide/installation.md

 ```

 and launch the project with:

 ```bash
 $ npm run dev
 ```

-The application is now running on http://localhost:3000
+The application is now running on http://localhost:3000.

-<p class="Alert">Nuxt.js will listen for file changes inside the `pages` directory, so there is no need to restart the application when adding new pages.</p>
+<p class="Alert">Nuxt.js will listen for file changes inside the <code>pages</code> directory, so there is no need to restart the application when adding new pages.</p>

 To discover more about the directory structure of the project: [Directory Structure Documentation](/guide/directory-structure).